 Interning at the Agency requires law students to apply through the Seattle University School of Law as part of its "Study Law in Alaska" program.
-This intern/extern program, started in 2008, and is a combined effort by Seattle University School of Law, the Alaska Pacific University, and primarily Alaskan governmental entities to provide legal experience and training to law students.
+This intern/extern program, started in 2008, and is a combined effort by Seattle University School of Law, the Alaska Pacific University, and government entities to provide legal experience and training to law students.

-Starting with the 2015 fall semester, Seattle University School of Law opened a satellite campus at Alaska Pacific University (APU) in Anchorage.
-This program, offering students the opportunity to spend their third year of law school in Alaska, provides a variety of Alaska-related courses taught by Alaska's bench and bar and by faculty from Seattle University's School of Law.
+In 2015, Seattle University School of Law opened a satellite campus at Alaska Pacific University (APU) in Anchorage.
+This program, offering students the opportunity to spend their third year of law school in Alaska, provides a variety of Alaska-related courses taught by Alaska's bench and bar and by faculty from Seattle University's School of Law, and increases the pool of students seeking internships.
 Students are selected by the ALRA Administrator.
 Due to limited funding, interns are no longer reimbursed for their plane fare or other expenses.
 Interns do not receive any compensation from the State for their training and their contributions to the Agency.

 Among other things, the intern/extern program encourages law students to consider relocating to Alaska and working in labor law or other legal fields.
 The Agency has received positive reviews from participating students and from Seattle University School of Law's program director.
 This program allows the intern to explore public sector labor relations laws, conduct labor relations research, write legal memoranda, read and digest opinions, briefs, and motions, write summaries of published agency decisions, and confer with agency staff on performing other technical duties they may encounter as new lawyers.
-In 2019, ALRA hosted a Seattle University law student intern during June and July.
+In 2020, due to the pandemic ALRA did not host a Seattle University law student intern.